disgustipated/ghost-contact-form/README.md

 ./ghost-contact-form
 |-- .env - main config
 |-- LICENSE
+|-- validators - folder for validator json files. these are loaded based on the form name used on the page
+|   |-- form-constraints.json - list of fields used in forms to provide constraints around whats being entered
 |-- assets
 |   |-- css
 |   |   `-- form.css - used for basic html form. used in ghost cms header code injection only if using the basic html